Professional Certificate of Adolescent Counselling

 You do not need to complete any prerequisites for this program.
 However, it is most relevant if you have worked in areas such as social work, nursing, teaching, community work or have associated work experience.

 Please note that participants must be over 18 years of age on the start date of this program.

 - class participation/attendance (80% attendance must be maintained)

-We recognise the course to the value of one unit of credit (12 points) towards further study in a number of postgraduate level courses.
-Please refer to our Assessment and credit options.
+We recognise the program to the value of one unit of credit (12 points) towards further postgraduate study in Education.
+Please refer to our assessment and credit options.